rmack/TwistedHomeManager/README.md

 What is a Home App?
 ===================

-A Home App, or sometimes called a “Launcher” is the main UI (User’s Interface) displayed after hitting the Home button.
+A Home App, or sometimes called a "Launcher" is the main UI (User's Interface) displayed after hitting the Home button.
 This UI should let you access all of the other features on your Android Device.
 The reason to change to a new Home App depends on an individuals customization preference on how they would like their device to function and look.
 If you are familiar with the Desktop